savonet/book/workflow.md

 ```{.liquidsoap include="liq/cross.liq" from=3 to=-1}
 ```

-The transition function `f` here simply adds the old source with a fade out together with the new source with a fade in.
-We set here the `normalize` argument of the `add` to `false`: otherwise the overall volume will be divided by two (because there are two sources) and we will hear a volume jump once the transition is over.
+The transition function `f` simply adds the old source with a fade out together with the new source with a fade in.
+It is important that We set here the `normalize` argument of the `add` to `false`: otherwise the overall volume will be divided by two (because there are two sources) and we will hear a volume jump once the transition is over.

 Let us give some other examples of transition functions.
 If we want to have no transition, we can use the `sequence` operator to play the end of the old source